helsmy/autohotkey-debug-adapter/README.md

 An early version which needs test.
 Use it at you own risk.
 1. ~~Unsupport for non-ascii characters.~~ (still has bugs about set varibles with non-ascii string)
-2. ~~Breakpoint may can't set or cancel~~ (solution: fixed)
-3. H version can be debugged, but multithread is no supported
-4. The max number of object children to be display is 99.
+2. The max number of object children to be display is 99.

+## Build

+From 0.7.0 version, extension use a compiled version of debug adapter for a better experence.
+If any changes of DA is needed, the extension must be built again.
+1. This project use yarn, so first step is: `yarn install`
+2. Set ahk2exe compile option `Base File` to autohotkey v1.36 or above v1 version.
+3. `yarn run package`
+or if just compile debug adapter (located in `bin\debugAdapter.exe`).
+   `yarn run precompile`

 ## Furture Plan